How to help your child excel in the most important 11+ Maths topic: Arithmetic

 Ensuring your child has the expert numerical skills is the first step to passing the 11 plus exams: your child will need to be a mini calculator.

 Below you will find our recommended resources to help your child master the first and most important maths topic in the 11 plus exams.
-Alternatively, your child can join us in our 1 Day Numbers Course available for students preparing for the 10+ and 11+ exams during this Summer 2021.
+Alternatively, your child can join us in our classes or courses to help them build their maths skills.

 Key Stage 1 (ages 4 – 7)